Gov. Cuomo Says New York Now ‘Safe’ to Reopen on May 15 as Coronavirus Cases, Death Toll Drops

 “When you see the number of lives lost, again, we’re right about where we started before we really went into the heart of this crisis.
 And that’s what it’s been.
 It’s been a crisis and a painful one.
 But we’re coming out of the other side.
 So in many ways, from my point of view, we’re on the other side of the mountain, right?”

-The latest numbers, Cuomo said, gave him the confidence to begin the phased reopening starting this weekend—with limited construction, manufacturing, and curbside retail—is the first move in toward a return to public life in over 10 weeks.
+The latest numbers, Cuomo said, gave him the confidence to begin the phased reopening, which, starting this weekend—with limited construction, manufacturing, and curbside retail—is the first move toward a return to public life in over 10 weeks.

 “When we reopen, we’re talking about a phased reopening... the question is moderating that reopening to do it intelligently,” Cuomo said.
 “This reopening phase is locally driven, regionally driven.”